West Lancashire Railway: History

-The Act of Parliament that established the company received Royal Assent on 17 August 1871.
+The West Lancashire Railway Act 1871 (34 & 35 Vict. c. cc) establishing the company received royal assent on 17 August 1871.
 The first sod was cut by Alderman Samuel Swire, the Mayor of Southport, on 18 April 1873, and construction began, but petered-out within a few months.
-During 1876, Edward Holden (1835-1913) joined the board "and agreed to finance the railway from his personal fortune", and construction was re-commenced.
-Edward Holden was the younger son of Sir Isaac Holden (1807-1897).
+During 1876, Edward Holden (1835–1913) joined the board "and agreed to finance the railway from his personal fortune", and construction was re-commenced.
+Edward Holden was the younger son of Sir Isaac Holden (1807–1897).
 The line was opened on 15 September 1882.

 A branch was constructed from Penwortham to the Blackburn line at Whitehouse Junction allowing direct services from East Lancashire Railway to Southport.

 In 1881 a further branch was constructed from east of Hesketh Bank station southwards to Tarleton Lock on the Rufford Branch of the Leeds and Liverpool Canal by the River Douglas.
 This was mainly intended for goods, but a passenger service did run on the branch until 1912/3.
 The branch closed completely in 1930.